-For example, if the STOP Program-funded law enforcement officer explains the legal process to every victim they support, the subgrantee would check off "The legal process."
+The STOP Program-funded law enforcement officer explains the legal process to every victim they support, the subgrantee would check off "The legal process."

 8. Use the space provided to describe how law enforcement used STOP Program funds to support victims through the Criminal Justice System.
-Some examples of topics that could be addressed here include:

-- Promising practices STOP Program-funded staff are implementing to respond to victims; or - The impact STOP Program-funded law enforcement activities such as overtime hours have on victims.
+- Promising practices STOP Program-funded staff are implementing to respond to victims; - The impact STOP Program-funded law enforcement activities such as overtime hours have on victims.